acrosdale/OOP-/CompNetwork/NesC/TinyOS/README.md

 # Introduction
-This skeleton code is the basis for the CSE160 network project.
-Additional documentation on what is expected will be provided as the school year continues.
+This skeleton code is the basis for the computer network project.

 # General Information
 ## Data Structures